 Does United allow pets in first class?

-In United First, United Polaris Business, and United Business, two dogs are allowed each flight.
+In United First, United Polaris Business, and United Business, two dogs are allowed on each flight.
 Pets are not permitted in premium cabins of United Airlines, including Boeing 787, Boeing 777, Boeing 767, and Boeing 757-200.

 Has United suspended pet travel?